vishnudevtj/ctf/snippets/pwnage/README.md

     arg <arg_name> inp

-After a function defenition all the arg definition will assign argument to that fuction untill another fuction is defined .
+After a function definition all the arg definition will assign argument to that function until another function is defined .

 And the end command will write the created script to file